Hyperskill-Community/flashcards/README.md

 Project idea came up in the Hyperskill community team and will be realized by this team.

 ## Usage
-To start the application including stzartuo of MongoDB container, use the stored Run configuration in IntelliJ IDEA.
+To run the application including startup of MongoDB container, use the stored Run configuration in IntelliJ IDEA.

-Yoiu can transfer it to the Service tool window for convenience via Add Service -> Run configuration.
+You can transfer it to the Service tool window for convenience via Add Service -> Run configuration -> Spring.

-Alternatively run the following command in the root directory:
+Alternatively run the following command:

 ```shell
 ./gradlew bootRun